 Risks and Prevention of Cross Contamination

 Cross contamination is a term that is well-known in the food service industry and taught during any food handlers certification course.
-By definition, cross contamination is the process where bacteria is transferred from one food source to another with very harmful effects on the body.
+By definition, cross contamination is the process where bacteria are transferred from one food source to another with very harmful effects on the body.
 Most sources of food poisoning can be traced back to cross contamination and poor kitchen practices.